razanAlkhamisi/AqaarVision_Azure/README.md

 * **Random Forest Regressor** delivers accurate price predictions
 * **Supports real-time predictions** via Azure ML deployment
 * **Interactive Gradio interface** for user-friendly input and output

 ---

-## 🗂️ About the Data

-* **Source:** Saudi Open Data Platform
-* **Type:** Real property sales transactions
-* **Content:** Detailed property information including location, type, area, units, and price
-* **Benefit:** Provides a realistic representation of the **Saudi real estate market** to enable accurate predictions

-## 📅 Dataset Details

-The dataset used in this project consists of real estate sales transactions from different quarters of the same year:

-Q2 dataset → used for training the machine learning model

-Q3 dataset → used for final evaluation and testing

-This separation ensures fair performance assessment and prevents data leakage, providing a realistic evaluation of how the model performs on unseen data.

----